qtrunguyen/bot-k8s/README.md

 ## Implementation notes

 - The bot and worker hardcode the **default** namespace for Kubernetes API calls (`Pods`, `Jobs`, `Services`).
 If you deploy to another namespace, update the Go code or keep workloads in `default` for the demo to behave as written.
-- LoadBalancer Services require a cluster that can provision them (e.g. cloud provider or a local implementation like MetalLB).
+- LoadBalancer Services require a cluster that can provision them (e.g. cloud provider).
-- This project is intended as a **demo / learning** scratchpad, not production-hardened (minimal error handling, broad RBAC for simplicity).
+- This project is intended as a **demo / learning** scratchpad, not production-hardened.

-## License

-If you add a license, document it here.